Case ECS 02/15S: North Macedonia / electricity

 Therefore, on 12 October 2017, the Secretariat initiated Case ECS-02/15S by submitting a Reasoned Request to the Ministerial Council under Article 92 of the Treaty.

 In May 2018, the Macedonian Parliament adopted an Energy Law transposing the Third Energy Package.
 All impediments for supplier switching have been removed and exercising of eligibility right by all Macedonian customers is allowed.
-By adopting the new law, former Yugoslav Republic of Macedonia formally rectified the breach established by Ministerial Council Decision 2016/06/MC-EnC of 14 October 2016 in case ECS-02/15.
+By adopting the new law, North Macedonia formally rectified the breach established by Ministerial Council Decision 2016/06/MC-EnC of 14 October 2016 in case ECS-02/15.
 Therefore, the Secretariat decided to discontinue the Case ECS-02/15S and to withdraw the Reasoned Request submitted to the Ministerial Council for decision under Article 92 of the Treaty.